 Steps to Creating a Content Management Methodology

-Follow these steps to develop a content management methodology that’s ideal for your business.
+Follow these steps to develop a content management methodology for your brand.

-- Technology: Everything discussed thus far should be considered when making content management technology decisions.
-Ultimately, you’ll want to find the tools and platforms that best fit your process and content scope.
+- Technology: Seek the tools and platforms that best fit your process and content scope.

 Step Two: Design

-The design process for a content management methodology typically centers around two areas: workflows and content formats.
-Technology will likely be integral in managing both elements, but the design process looks very different for each.
+The content management methodology design centers around two areas: workflows and content formats.
+Technology is integral for managing both elements.
+However, the design process will look different for each.

 Step Three: Deployment